-So notwithstanding the buoyant share price, we think it's well worth asking whether Renascor Resources' cash burn is too risky.
+So should Renascor Resources (ASX:RNU) shareholders be worried about its cash burn?
 In this report, we will consider the company's annual negative free cash flow, henceforth referring to it as the 'cash burn'.
-Let's start with an examination of the business' cash, relative to its cash burn.
+The first step is to compare its cash burn with its cash reserves, to give us its 'cash runway'.

 Does Renascor Resources Have A Long Cash Runway?